trivago/gollum/docs/src/gen/filter/sample.rst

   This value defines a list of streams that should not be affected by sampling.
 This is useful for e.g. producers listening to "*".
-  By default this parameter is set to "empty list".
+  By default this parameter is set to an empty list.